IBM/analyze_ecommerce_websites_and_recommend_optimal_price/Wiki.md

 1. Clone the repo
 2. Setup MongoDB on CP4D
 3. Host competitors webpage on cloud
+4. Setup IBM Cloud Function
-4. Run the application
+5. Run the application
-5. Analyze the results
+6. Analyze the results

 # Components and services